 Options include my Glycolic Acid Face Kit that comes with my Glycolic Acid Face Wash, Glycolic Acid Face Cream and an Exfoliation Sponge.

-Alternatively you could use my Triple Action Scrub which contains salicylic acid, glycolic acid and eco-friendly exfoliating beads.
+Alternatively, if you want a face wash scrub to brighten your complexion, you could use my Triple Action Scrub which contains 0.5% salicylic acid, 10% glycolic acid and eco-friendly exfoliating beads.

 What are the best moisturizers and sunscreens to use if you have blackheads?